 If you would like NPC to contact you about this trip, fill out an

 Deadline for Student Scholarship - Wednesday, March 1, 2017

 to current NPC students with a 3.0 GPA or higher!

-Scholarship 1 : One student will receive full tuition waivers for
+Scholarship 1 : One student will receive a full tuition waiver for

 $1,985.00 (does NOT include airfare).

 Scholarship 2 & 3: Two students will each receive a $500.00 scholarship.

 Scholarship 4: One student will receive a $250.00 scholarship.